Auxeno/diamond-ppo/readme.md

 ---

-Aims to be a clean and minimal PyTorch implementation of Proximal Policy Optimisation ([Schulman et al. 2017](https://arxiv.org/abs/1707.06347)).
+Diamond PPO aims to be a clean and minimal PyTorch implementation of Proximal Policy Optimisation ([Schulman et al. 2017](https://arxiv.org/abs/1707.06347)), designed for rapid research and experimentation.

-Designed for Gymnasium environments and compatible with custom user-defined neural networks.

-Includes optional utilities for logging, timing, and checkpointing.

----

-## Features

-- Minimal, readable implementation (~300 lines)
+- Built for modern Gymnasium environments (with full truncation support)
-- Supports custom networks
+- Easy integration with your own custom neural networks (discrete action spaces)
-- Vectorised environments
+- Reproducibility via RNG seeding
-- Full-support for truncation
+- Optional lightweight utilities for logging, profiling, and checkpointing

 ---